peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

-# Using Netbox DNS
+# Using NetBox DNS
-Netbox DNS is a plugin for Netbox designed to manage DNS data.
+NetBox DNS is a plugin for NetBox designed to manage DNS data.
 In the current version it supports View, Name Server, Zone, and Record objects for simple DNS deployments.
 Its main features include:

 * Generation of the NS records for a zone from the assigned Name Server objects as defined in [RFC 1035, Section 3.3.11](https://datatracker.ietf.org/doc/html/rfc1035#section-3.3.11)
 * Generation of the SOA record for a zone from the component fields defined in [RFC 1035, Section 3.3.13](https://datatracker.ietf.org/doc/html/rfc1035#section-3.3.13)
-* Optional management of PTR records for A and AAAA records if the reverse zones are also in Netbox DNS
+* Optional management of PTR records for A and AAAA records if the reverse zones are also in NetBox DNS
 * Optional generation and update of the SOA serial number for a zone if zone data or data of any record within the zone is updated
 * API endpoints that can be used to export View, Name Server, Zone and Record data via the NetBox REST or GraphQL APIs
 * Basic integrity checks of the entered data